lekakenycollins8/charles-chiva-tutorhub-website/docs/chat-system-plan.md

 This schema defines two main models:

-1. **ContactSubmission**: Stores all contact form submissions with fields for the submitter's information, message content, and status tracking.
+1. **ContactSubmission**: Stores all contact form submissions with fields for the submitter's information, message content etc

-2. **ContactResponse**: Tracks admin responses to each submission, maintaining a history of all communication.

 ## Security Considerations